navinsubramani/boringengineer-site/Readme.md

 This repository contains the source code for the boringengineer website, which is built using Docusaurus, a modern static website generator.
 The site serves as a personal platform for me to share his experiences in engineering, technology, and life.

 # To Do (12 hours)
-- [ ] Port all the blogs from the old site to this new Docusaurus site.
-This will ensure that all my previous writings are accessible in the new format.
-(20 mins per blog - 7 hours)

 - [ ] Add a DIY section to showcase my projects and experiments.
 This section should include detailed descriptions and images of my work.
 (3 hours)